What is Credit Life and Credit Disability Insurance?

 There are several other types of credit insurance that may or may not be offered by financial institutions or car dealerships in their finance departments.

-Insurance companies that provide these products have become very creative when it comes to what's going on within the world at any given time.
+Insurance companies providing these products have become very creative when it comes to what's going on within the world at any given time.

-Other Types of Credit Insurance Coverage - There are many other types of credit insurance policies that may or may not be available when financing a car through a finance institution or car dealership.
-Most of the credit insurance polices offered are very expensive for what they cover and you most likely already have coverage through your own personal insurance.
+Other Types of Credit Insurance Coverage - Insurance companies can get very creative when offering different products to protect you from a life event.
+Most of the credit insurance policies offered are very expensive for what they cover and you most likely already have coverage through your own personal insurance.

 Credit property insurance coverage - This form of insurance will only cover the property (vehicle) that you're financing.
 If you already have renter's insurance or a homeowner policy, your financed item will already be covered.
 You should avoid buying credit property insurance.